nicinabox/boiler/_posts/guides/2014-01-03-make-your-own-package.md

     boiler.json
     README.md

+Move into the `boiler-hola` directory to check it out:

+    cd boiler-hola
+    ls

+Let's create a git repo with what we've done so far.

+    git init
+    git add .
+    git commit -m "Initial commit"

 This is technically all you need to register your package, but let's add some more functionality first.

 Create a simple configuration file at `config/hola.json`: